Behaviorism: The Science of Observable Behavior in Psychology

 • Negative punishment: Removing a desirable stimulus

-Shaping uses reinforcement of successive approximations to teach new behaviors.
+Shaping involves the reinforcement of successive approximations to teach new behaviors.

 • Continuous reinforcement